 - you have to brown the onions as the browning gives a lot of flavor and taste to the dal.

 - add the ginger-garlic paste and fry for a minute or till the raw aroma of ginger garlic disappears.

-- add the tomatoes and fry again for a few minutes till the tomatoes become soft.
+- add the tomatoes and green chilli and fry again for a few minutes till the tomatoes become soft.

 - simmer the dal on a low or medium flame. if the dal is too thick then add some hot water to get the right consistency.